seancorfield/depstar/README.md

 ## Debugging `depstar` Behavior

-If you are seeing unexpected results with `depstar` and the `-v` / `--verbose` option doesn't provide enough information, you can enable "debug mode" with either `DEPSTAR_DEBUG=true` as an environment variable or `depstar.debug=true` as a JVM property.
+If you are seeing unexpected results with `depstar` and the `:verbose true` option doesn't provide enough information, you can enable "debug mode" with either `DEPSTAR_DEBUG=true` as an environment variable or `depstar.debug=true` as a JVM property.
 Be warned: this is **very verbose**!

 # Deploying a Library